how do i know if my battery is agm

 Its maintenance is less tasking but requires basic maintenance understanding.

-So yes, AGM batteries need Maintenance.
-This brings us to the next question, what do we do to keep an AGM battery in good condition?
+So yes, AGM batteries need maintenance.
+This brings us to the next question: What do we do to keep an AGM battery in good condition?

 Store your AGM battery properly